10 Best Concrete Stains of 2023 – Reviews & Top Picks

 9. Elevate Water Based Concrete Stain

-Elevate comes in a 1-gallon container but contains only 32-ounces of colorant to cover about a 200 square feet surface.
-Once you’ve mixed this product, you’ll get a stain that’s UV-resistant and needs to dry overnight so you can use a sealer the following day.
+Elevate comes in a 1-gallon container but contains only 32 ounces of colorant to cover a 200-square-foot surface.
+Once you’ve mixed this product, you’ll get a UV-resistant stain that needs to dry overnight, and you can use a sealer the following day.

-You might find that this stain doesn’t produce a strong color.
-In fact, it might be a very weak color.
-That results in having to apply multiple coats just to get a rich color.
-Applying extra coatings reduces the coverage area, so you could end up paying more than you bargained for.
+You might find that this stain doesn’t produce an intense color.
+That results in applying multiple coats just to get a rich color.
+Applying extra coatings reduces the coverage area, so you could pay more than you bargained for.
 Also, even if you apply multiple coats, you could experience poor retention.

 - Slight odor